Anshraj9870/prompt-engineering-portfolio/Anshraj_PromptEngineering.md

 ## 1.3 Role and Context Analysis

 Adding roles and context improved the quality of the outputs significantly.
 When prompts included roles such as “friendly school teacher” or “professional HR communicator,” the responses became more natural and audience-specific.
 Context helped the model understand tone, style, and purpose more clearly.
 As a result, the outputs became more engaging, professional, and useful.
+Role assignment reduced ambiguity by guiding the model toward a specific perspective.
+Context ensured that the responses matched the intended audience and purpose more effectively.

 ---